-- The student is notified of his/her first course/ section/clerkship failure via email/digital letter sent to their CHSU email account informing them of the date and time of their mandatory meeting with the year- specific subcommittee of the SPC. - At a minimum, the chair of the subcommittee, and if designated by the Dean, a learning specialist will meet with the student to discuss the student's failure.
-The student's faculty mentor/advisor will be notified of the meeting and may choose to attend. - The subcommittee members and the student will meet to formulate a remediation plan for the failed coursework.
+- The student is notified of his/her first course/section/ clerkship failure of the date and time of their mandatory meeting with the year-specific subcommittee of the SPC. - At a minimum, the chair of the year-specific subcommittee, with optional additional subcommittee members, will meet with the student to discuss the student's failure.
+The student's faculty mentor/advisor will be notified of the meeting and may choose to attend. - 3.
+The subcommittee members and the student will meet together to formulate a remediation plan for the failed coursework.
 The remediation plan may include but is not limited to, the following: a study plan, regular meetings with a learning or behavioral health specialist, appointment(s) with a psychologist or other appropriate provider, use of tutors, use of faculty mentors, and professional conduct expectations.
-The remediation plan will include timelines and expected outcomes/behaviors that the student will be expected to adhere to in agreeing to the remediation plan. - The remediation plan will be signed by the student.
-The student may not appeal the remediation plan implemented by the SPC subcommittee. - Course/section remediations will take place only during pre-designated / scheduled
+The remediation plan will include timelines and expected outcomes/behaviors that the student will be expected to adhere to in agreeing to the remediation plan. - 4.
+These remediation plans will be presented by the subcommittee chair for review by the full SPC at the beginning of the next full SPC meeting, - The remediation plan will be signed by both the student and subcommittee chair.
+The student may not appeal the remediation plan implemented by the SPC subcommittee. - Course/section remediation opportunities will take place only during pre-designated / scheduled remediation times within the academic calendar and will be set by the Associate Dean for Academic Affairs and Assessment. - A student who fails to comply with the signed remediation plan will be required to meet with the full SPC and may result in possible suspension or dismissal, as set forth, below.